 Effective cash management is integral to LACERA's investment process.
-LACERA strives to maintain appropriate levels of liquidity-i.e., the ability to convert investments into cash-in order to meet immediate or short-term obligations and liabilities, such as satisfying a request by a participating employer to fund OPEB Program participant benefits, meeting capital calls, and rebalancing the portfolio per the strategic asset allocation.
-LACERA manages liquidity by monitoring the aggregate liquidity and liquidity risk exposures of the OPEB Trust.
+LACERA strives to maintain appropriate levels of liquidity-i.e., the ability to convert investments into cash-in order to meet immediate or short-term obligations and liabilities, such as funding member benefits, meeting capital calls, and rebalancing the portfolio per the strategic asset allocation.
+LACERA manages liquidity by monitoring the Fund's aggregate liquidity and liquidity risk exposures.